Election-Tech-Initiative/electionguard/docs/develop/Repositories.md

 ## <div style="display: flex; align-items: center;">ElectionGuard Python API<span style="display: flex; align-items: center; margin-left: 16px"> ![Python][python-logo] <span></div>

-This API uses the `electionguard-python` package in a python API utilizing FastAPI.
-This exposes the full featured python ElectionGuard and allows users to create docker containers of the API.
+This API uses the `electionguard-python` package in a Python API utilizing FastAPI.
+This exposes the full featured Python ElectionGuard and allows users to create docker containers of the API.

 [:fontawesome-brands-github: Source][election-guard-api-source]

-## <div style="display: flex; align-items: center;">ElectionGuard UI<span style="display: flex; align-items: center; margin-left: 16px;"> ![Typescript][typescript-logo] <span></div>
+## <div style="display: flex; align-items: center;">ElectionGuard UI<span style="display: flex; align-items: center; margin-left: 16px;"> ![TypeScript][typescript-logo] <span></div>

-This UI application features several typescript packages as a monorepo to reduce repeated tooling.
+This UI application features several TypeScript packages as a monorepo, a version-controlled code repository that holds many projects, to reduce repeated tooling.
 It contains two web applications.
 One is an application to administer an election.
 The other is an application to display the election results.
 There are two helper packages, one functions as an api client and the other is a component library.

 [:fontawesome-brands-github: Source][election-guard-ui-source]